-"Shit’s getting funky in Arizona, or so these psychedelic, fiercely groovy dudes would have us believe.
+"Shit’s getting funky in America, or so these psychedelic, fiercely groovy dudes would have us believe.
 Previously described as “stoner-disco” and “desert-boogie”, Black Magic Flower Power could almost be some sort of hidden spin-off of the George Clinton empire, though the kaleidoscopic desert vibes create a twist in proceedings."

 "The band was powerful, along with aspects of different effects into their sound, innovative and full fierce riffs in the guitar work, and the singing was on point with the atmosphere and venue in filled with the crowd."